+Required Courses (3 cre tits)

-ED 681 Internship for School Administrator
+ED 681 Internship for School Administrator 3

-This course fulfills the requirement of 150 hours of internship as per the New Jersey certification for school administrator N.J.A.C.
-6Q: 9 12.4 (a) 3.
+This course fulfills the rec (a) 3. quirement of 150 hours of internship as per the New Jersey certification for school administrator N.J.A.C.
+6Q: 9 12. .4

 Candidates may take the Internship as a stand-alone course and pass the School Administrator Praxis exam to receive this certification.